Police Shooting: Ohio Officer Accidentally Shoots 4-year-old Girl While Aiming at Family Dog

 4-year-old Ava Ellis was shot in the leg on Friday by an officer attempting to shoot her family’s dog.
 The officer allegedly believed the dog to be charging at him and fired.
 Only one shot was fired, which accidentally hit the toddler in her right leg.
-She is in stable condition at Nationwide Children’s Hospital and expected to make a full recovery.
+She is working with a police abuse lawyer and is currently in stable condition at Nationwide Children’s Hospital and expected to make a full recovery.

 The officer, whose identity has not been released to the press, was in the neighborhood responding to reports of a hit-and-run when he was approached by a woman begging for assistance.
 According to the woman, her sister had injured herself and required assistance in a nearby residence.

 Gary Parsley, the victim of the hit-and-run, recounted the bizarre incident to WBNS.
 “She [wanted] medical attention for her sister,” explained Parsley.
 “That’s why she called [the officer] over.”

 The officer went into the home to investigate, and there he claims he was “charged” by the family pet.

 When the officer shot at the dog, he missed and instead hit the 4-year-old daughter of the injured woman.
 It is unclear whether the bullet struck the child due to poor aim or as the result of a ricochet off of the walls of the home.

 The officer was in the doorway when he fired the shot – a threshold that the dog could not pass due to the electric shock sensor attached to its collar.
 Following the shooting, the family’s dogs were moved into the backyard while authorities arrived.
 The officer retreated back into his police cruiser, described by onlookers as appearing disoriented.